hashicorp/ember-pollster/README.md

-# DEPRECATED
+# ⛔️ DEPRECATED

-This repo is no longer maintained please consider using [ember-concurrency](https://github.com/machty/ember-concurrency) instead.
+This project is no longer maintained, please consider using [ember-concurrency](https://github.com/machty/ember-concurrency) instead.

 # ember-pollster